-Valerie is an assistant analyst based in CPI’s London office.
-Her recent work at CPI includes in-depth analysis of development finance flows for electrification and clean cooking access in 20 countries with significant energy access gaps for Sustainable Energy for All’s (SEforALL) Energizing Finance report.
-She also supports the development of new financial instruments related to sustainable cities for the Global Innovation Lab for Climate Finance.
+Valérie is an analyst based in CPI’s London office.
+At CPI, she works on sustainable cities, specifically on tracking urban climate finance for the Cities Climate Finance Leadership Alliance (the Alliance), as well as supporting the development of new financial instruments related to sustainable cities for the Global Innovation Lab for Climate Finance.
+Her other recent work at CPI includes in-depth analysis of development finance flows for electrification and clean cooking access in 20 countries with significant energy access gaps for Sustainable Energy for All’s Energizing Finance report.

-Currently finishing a Master’s degree in Environmental and Natural Resources Economics from the Toulouse School of Economics, she holds a B.A. in Economics from McGill University with minors in Political Science and Mandarin.
+Valerie holds a Master’s degree in Environmental and Natural Resources Economics from the Toulouse School of Economics, as well as a B.A. in Economics from McGill University with minors in Political Science and Mandarin.